THOMASELOVE/431-classes-2023/class11/README.md

 1. There is a [Minute Paper after Class 11](https://bit.ly/431-2023-minute-11), due tomorrow (Wednesday) at noon.
 The link is <https://bit.ly/431-2023-minute-11>.
 2. Lab 3 grades and feedback for Questions 1-6 are now posted to our 431 Grades Roster for Students on our Shared Drive.
 Please take a look.
     - I also revised the Answer Sketch for Lab 3, Question 5 to incorporate information on how I identified where Cuyahoga County's results fell on the plot.
 You'll also find this revised sketch on our Shared Drive's Lab Answer Sketches folder.
-3. Part B of [our Course Notes](https://thomaselove.github.io/431-notes/) (Chapters 18-28) are now posted.
+3. Part B of [our Course Notes](https://thomaselove.github.io/431-notes/) (Chapters 18-28) is now posted.
-4. Instructions and materials for [Quiz 1](https://github.com/THOMASELOVE/431-quizzes-2023) will be made available to you **this Thursday 2023-10-05 at 5 PM**.
-The Quiz is due at noon Tuesday 2023-10-10.
+4. Final materials for [Quiz 1](https://github.com/THOMASELOVE/431-quizzes-2023) will be made available to you **this Thursday 2023-10-05 at 5 PM**.
+    - I will share a **draft** of the Instructions for Quiz 1 (no questions, just the general instructions) by **class time today**.
+    - Quiz 1 is due at noon on Tuesday 2023-10-10, and you will submit your results using the Google Form Answer Sheet I will provide on Thursday.

 ## Regarding Project A